What to do in Moscow in 3 days? Don’t worry; 72 hours is enough to get a glimpse of the vibrant and expressive side of

 Day 2: Beyond Red Square.
 Moscow’s Parks.

-On your second day in Moscow, I suggest exploring Moscow’s green lung.
+On the second day of this Moscow itinerary, I suggest exploring Moscow’s green lung.
 In fact, there are way too many parks to visit in just one way, thus I will only mention my favorite ones.

 Named after Maxim Gorky this is one of the trendiest and most hipster-friendly areas in Moscow.
 Originally opened in 1928 the park underwent a massive transformation that has turned it into a charming recreation ground with an open-air cinema theatre, bicycle- and skate-rental spots, and contemporary public art projects.

 If you visit the Russian capital in winter, make sure to pay this park a visit because it offers one of the best ice skating rinks in Moscow.